• Shopping Cart Shopping Cart

 Frequently Asked Questions (FAQ)

-1. What is the best time to visit Malaysia?
+1. What is the best time to visit Azerbaijan?

-2. Is it safe to travel to Malaysia?
+2. Is it safe to travel to Azerbaijan?

-3. What kind of power outlets are used in Malaysia?
+3. What kind of power outlets are used in Azerbaijan?

 4. Is tap water safe to drink?